nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-coldstorage.md

 tree_item_index: 1100
 ---

-The Nuxeo Cold Storage connector is a long-term storage solution that allows Nuxeo clients to take advantage of cost savings by using AWS's cold storage tier known as Glacier to store large files and/or less frequently accessed content.
-See [frequently asked questions - cost]({{page page='nuxeo-coldstorage-faq'}}#cost) for additional information around cost savings.
+The Nuxeo Cold Storage addon allows you to optimize your costs by storing your archived content into a long-term storage solution that leverages AWS's Glacier service.
+See [frequently asked questions - cost]({{page page='nuxeo-coldstorage-faq'}}#cost) for additional information around cost principles.
+Content can be sent individually or in bulk and while under cold storage, content can still be previewed and searched for.

 The addon is based on the usage of [Amazon S3 Glacier Flexible Retrieval (formerly Glacier)](https://aws.amazon.com/s3/storage-classes/glacier/) to store cold content.